 Studio photographers will appreciate that the Hasselblad X1D (unlike the D90) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X1D is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the D90 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D90 was succeeded by the Nikon D7000.
+Both the X1D and the D90 have been discontinued, but can regularly be found used on eBay.
+The D90 was replaced by the Nikon D7000, while the X1D was followed by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Hasselblad X1D and the Nikon D90?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.